-The West Salem School District is an integral community function providing leadership through
+The West Salem School District is an integral community function providing leadership through service to students, families, staff and the community.
+Creativity and innovation are hallmarks of the district approach to achieving excellence.

 The school district provides innovative programming focused on the personal growth and development of each child.
 The programming is delivered in small classes by high quality, passionate, dedicated staff members who model integrity and excellence.
 The staff is committed to facilitating a challenging and relevant curriculum that promotes creativity, a passion for learning and a desire for excellence.